 Report Format A report may be made orally or in writing.
-The principal or des shall reduce any oral reports to written form. signee Notice of Report When an allegation of bullying is reported, the principal or de ee shall notify a parent of the alleged victim on or before the business day after the incident is reported.
-The principal or d ee shall also notify a parent of the student alleged to have en in the conduct within a reasonable amount of time after the in is reported. third esign- igaged Prohibited Conduct The principal or designee shall determine whether the allegat in the report, if proven, would constitute prohibited conduct as fined by policy FFH, including dating violence and harassmer discrimination on the basis of race, color, religion, sex, gende tional origin, or disability.
-If so, the District shall proceed under cy FFH.
-If the allegations could constitute both prohibited cor and bullying, the investigation under FFH shall include a deter nation on each type of conduct. s de- nt or er, na- er poli- nduct Investigation of Report The principal or designee shall conduct an appropriate invest tion based on the allegations in the report.
-The principal or de ee shall promptly take interim action calculated to prevent bu during the course of an investigation, if appropriate. esign- Concluding the Investigation Absent extenuating circumstances, the investigation should a completed within ten District business days from the date of t initial report alleging bullying; however, the principal or design shall take additional time if necessary to complete a thorough vestigation. he nee The principal or designee shall prepare a final, written report investigation.
+The principal or de shall reduce any oral reports to written form. signee Notice of Report When an allegation of bullying is reported, the principal or de ee shall notify a parent of the alleged victim on or before the business day after the incident is reported.
+The principal or of ee shall also notify a parent of the student alleged to have er in the conduct within a reasonable amount of time after the in is reported. third lesign- ngaged Prohibited Conduct The principal or designee shall determine whether the allega in the report, if proven, would constitute prohibited conduct a fined by policy FFH, including dating violence and harassme discrimination on the basis of race, color, religion, sex, gende tional origin, or disability.
+If so, the District shall proceed unde cy FFH.
+If the allegations could constitute both prohibited co and bullying, the investigation under FFH shall include a dete nation on each type of conduct. is de- nt or er, na- er poli- nduct Investigation of Report The principal or designee shall conduct an appropriate investion based on the allegations in the report.
+The principal or d ee shall promptly take interim action calculated to prevent bud uring the course of an investigation, if appropriate. esign- Concluding the Investigation Absent extenuating circumstances, the investigation should completed within ten District business days from the date of initial report alleging bullying; however, the principal or desig shall take additional time if necessary to complete a thoroug vestigation. the nee The principal or designee shall prepare a final, written report investigation.
 The report shall include a determination of whe bullying occurred, and if so, whether the victim used reasona self-defense.
-A copy of the report shall be sent to the Superin dent or designee. ther ble Notice to Parents If an incident of bullying is confirmed, the principal or designer shall promptly notify the parents of the victim and of the stude who engaged in bullying.
-District Action Bullying If the results of an investigation indicate that bullying occurred District shall promptly respond by taking appropriate disciplin action in accordance with the District's Student Code of Conc and may take corrective action reasonably calculated to addr the conduct.
-The District may notify law enforcement in certa cumstances. ary luct ess Discipline A student who is a victim of bullying and who used reasonabl defense in response to the bullying shall not be subject to dis nary action.
-DATE ISSUED: 11/13/20 UPDATE 109 FFI(LOCAL)-A )17 2 of 3
+A copy of the report shall be sent to the Superin dent or designee. ether able Notice to Parents If an incident of bullying is confirmed, the principal or designer shall promptly notify the parents of the victim and of the stud who engaged in bullying.
+District Action Bullying If the results of an investigation indicate that bullying occurre District shall promptly respond by taking appropriate disciplir action in accordance with the District's Student Code of Con and may take corrective action reasonably calculated to add the conduct.
+The District may notify law enforcement in certa cumstances. nary duct ress Discipline A student who is a victim of bullying and who used reasonab defense in response to the bullying shall not be subject to dis nary action.
+DATE ISSUED: 11/13/20 UPDATE 109 FFI(LOCAL)-A 017 2 of 3